 by Sabrina Lane

-Applying lashes is far more than just gluing extensions on somebody's natural eye lashes and send them out the door.
+of applying lashes is far more than just gluing extensions on somebody's natural eyelashes and send them out the door.
 Our goal is to hide features such as droopy eyes, wide eyes, closed eyes, round eyes etc. by using different thickness, length and curled eyelash extensions to "correct" these undesirable features.
 That is the goal of a well-trained and certified lash stylist and that is what you are paying for.
 We take into consideration your entire face, including your eyes and eye settings, as well as your ethnicity/race.
 Everybody has different features and our job is to enhance all of your beautiful features while “hiding” those that are less desirable.

-We most often hear "I want much longer and much fuller lashes" and that is of course what we strive for, but we can only place extensions on existing lashes.
+We most often hear "I want much longer and much fuller lashes" and that is of course what we strive for, but we can only place extensions on healthy existing lashes.
 This means, when you have thin or very few lashes, we are limited to how much extensions we can place on the existing lashes without damaging your natural lash.
-A well-trained lash stylist can use advanced lashing techniques, such as stacking, capping, feathering or volume to make your lashes appear thicker, fuller, or fluffier without damaging your natural lashes.
+A well-trained lash stylist can use advanced lashing techniques, such as stacking, capping, feathering, bridging or volume to make your lashes appear thicker, fuller, or fluffier without damaging your natural lashes.
 We are not in business to ruin your natural lashes, the contrary - we are in business to enhance your eyes by allowing your natural lashes to stay or become healthy, grow and be strong to support the amazing extensions we apply to enhance your beautiful eyes and facial features.

 We offer silk (synthetic) eyelash extensions and do not use or promote any type of animal hair, for two reasons.
 First, due to the way, they are harvested, and secondly, the much higher risk of allergic reactions.
 Our choice doesn't have to be harvested nor do clients have allergic reactions to them.
 We only use the highest quality silk eyelash extensions in different strength, length and curl to accommodate a wide variety of clients and to give you that natural look you desire.

 Eyelash extension come in different lengths, thickness, and curls in order to find a good fit for each individual client.
 Just as our natural lashes differ, so do extensions.
 We use these variations to our advantage to enhance your natural beauty; we mix different curls and/or strength to do so.
-That is what a good stylist is trained to do and that is what you are paying for!
+That is what a good stylist is trained to do and that is what you deserve!

 Allergies can happen to anyone and although the odds are 1 in 500, we would like for you to be educated on the subject.
 We do our best to avoid any reaction and with newly developed glues, we can now cleanse the lashes immediately after the application to reduce fumes and the chances for a reaction.
 You should know the Do's and Do not's in the event you do experience an allergic reaction to the medical grade adhesive/fumes, or adhesives left over from tape.
 If you have had contact with any adhesives, an allergy can occur within the first few minutes or a reaction can be almost 24 hours delayed.
 In the event you are allergic, it is to the main ingredients formaldehyde and/or cyanoacrylate.

 MEDICATION: Medications such as Benadryl or Claritin are both some examples of medications that can be purchased over the counter.
 These medications can help relieve itchiness, redness, and the allergy that is affecting the body.
 For dosage, follow the directions of the medication as prescribed or directed.
 (Depending on each person, please ask your doctor before taking, if you are a candidate for such medications or other alternatives.)
 This will help relieve the patient or client much faster than just topical remedies.
+This is only to allow your eyes to recover - you must visit your lash therapist for removal!

 We do it daily without even thinking but when you have eyelash extensions, you will have to watch out for a few extra things and just be a little more careful.